basil08/basil08.github.io/content/bookshelf.md

 1. The Burden of Democracy
 2. Everybody Loves a Good Drought
 3. Children of Dune (Dune #3)
-4. Harry Potter and the Methods of Rationality
-5. From AI to Zombies
-6. Understanding Power
+4. Understanding Power
+5. In The Service of the Republic

 ## 2024